-Banks that are already using the Advanced Internal Rating Based (AIRB) models for their internal credit assessment purposes may use the outputs from the models as a starting point for calculating IFRS 9 PDs.
-The output from the AIRB models should, however, be validated based on reasonable and supportable information to ensure that they are fit for purpose under IFRS 9.
+9 PDs.
+The output from the IRB models should, however, be validated based on reasonable and supportable information to ensure that they are fit for purpose under IFRS 9.
 They are also required to make adjustments that would make the PDs comply with the requirements of the standard where necessary, such as conversion to an unbiased estimate, removal of bias towards historical data, aligning definition of default used in the model with that of IFRS 9, etc.

-Where the bank determines lifetime ECL from the 12-months ECL, it should reflect expected movements in default risk by sourcing historical default data, perform vintage analysis to understand how default rates migrate over time and extrapolate trends to longer periods.
+Where the OFI determines lifetime ECL from the 12-months ECL, it should reflect expected movements in default risk by sourcing historical default data, perform vintage analysis to understand how default rates migrate over time and extrapolate trends to longer periods.

-Banks that develop new models to produce PDs, are required to ensure that all key risk drivers and their predictive power are identified and calibrated based on historical data for at least three years.
+In developing models to produce PDs, OFIs are required to ensure that all key risk drivers and their predictive power are identified and calibrated based on historical data for at least three years.
 Those that do not have three years historical data may utilise data sourced externally.
+The developed models are to be submitted to the CBN for approval before implementation.